mkz71/jptxx/README.md

 # Formosa Cafe
-A static website built using GatsbyJS to display menu and hours for a local restaurant
+A static website built using GatsbyJS linked to Netlify CMS to display menu and hours for a local restaurant

 ### Built With